Sang Sapurba: Legend

+In Tambo Minangkabau, the arrival of Sang Sapurba with his assistant Cati Bilang Pandai, is accompanied by four people who are represented by the Harimau Campo, Kucing Siamese, Kambing Hutan and Anjing Mu'alim.
+These names may also indicate the regional origin of the attendants.
+On arrival in Minangkabau, the local ruler, Datuk Suri Dirajo, married Sang Sapurba to his younger sister Indo Jalito.
+The Sapurba was crowned king with the title Maharajadiraja, after defeating Sikati Muno, an evil person who came from across the sea.
+Even though Sapurba was crowned king, he was only a symbol.
+The one who holds the reins of government power in Minangkabau remains Datuk Suri Dirajo.
+The Sapurba then built the government center in Lagundi Nan Baselo which refers to the Pariangan (Parhyangan) area.

 The Covenant

 The newly installed sovereign afterwards descended from the hill of Seguntang into the great plain watered by the Palembang river, where he married Wan Sendari, the daughter of the local chief, Demang Lebar Daun, and was everywhere accepted as ruler of the land.
 Prior to his marriage, Sang Sapurba made the famous pact with Demang Lebar Daun, who abdicated in favour of him: